The first hour or so after I have woken up are precious to me …. really, really precious!

 I know it’s an insane world we’re living in, but I’ve also realised o that it’s only as insane as we make it.
 Our choices make it chaotic.
 Our desire to cram 30 hours worth of action into a 24-hour day leaves us feeling drained and frustrated.

 I am not presuming to make any judgments here.
 Most people have a hard life and they’re only trying to make the most of it.
-But, I have come to understand that unless I grabbed this one hour for myself in a day, I would end up losing control of my own life … and I just didn’t see the point of that.
+But, I have come to understand that unless I grab this one hour for myself in a day, I would end up losing control of my own life … and I just didn’t see the point of that.

 All of us need to do that – take a small slice out of the apple pie that is life and then cherish it.
 Don’t share it with anyone … your friends, family, lover, husband, children, parents, anyone.
 And don’t let anyone guilt trip you into feeling bad for this tiny sliver of selfishness.
 You are entitled to that much.